Airports of London: Gatwick (LGW)

-Located in West Sussex, Gatwick is the second-busiest airport in the United Kingdom, the eighth-busiest in Europe, and the second-busiest single-runway airport in the world.
+Located in West Sussex, Gatwick is the second-busiest airport in the United Kingdom and the eighth-busiest in Europe.
 It handles flights to more destinations than any other UK airport and is the main base of easyJet, the UK's largest airline by number of passengers.
-Also using it as a base are British Airways, Norwegian Air Shuttle and TUI Airways.
+Also using it as a base are British Airways, Norse Atlantic Airways, TUI Airways and Wizz Air.

-The airport consists of two terminals, North and South, is connected to the motorway network via the M23 and has its own railway station, with Southern and Thameslink trains serving London Victoria and London Bridge stations respectively as well as there being a dedicated Gatwick Express shuttle to and from London Victoria.
+The airport has two terminals, North and South.
+It is connected to the motorway network via the M23 and has its own railway station, with Southern and Thameslink trains serving London Victoria and London Bridge stations respectively, as well as the dedicated Gatwick Express shuttle to and from London Victoria.

 Luton (LTN)

-Located in Bedfordshire, Luton Airport is London's fourth-largest airport, the fifth-busiest in the United Kingdom and the fourth-closest to central London, after Gatwick, Heathrow and City airports.
-The two airlines supplying most passenger capacity are the low-cost carriers easyJet and Wizz Air.
+Located in Bedfordshire, Luton Airport is London's fourth-busiest and fourth-largest airport, after Gatwick and Heathrow and Stansted Airports and the fourth-closest to central London, after City and Gatwick and Heathrow Airports.
+The two airlines supplying most passenger capacity are the low-cost carriers, easyJet and Wizz Air.

 Luton Airport Parkway railway station can be reached from London St Pancras in as little as 22 minutes via East Midlands Railway, while Thameslink is the primary operator, with slower but more frequent services.
 An automated people mover transit system, Luton DART, connects Luton Airport Parkway to the airport, a distance of just over a mile.

 Stansted (STN)

-Located in Essex, Stansted is London's third-busiest airport, being the fourth-busiest in the United Kingdom, behind Manchester Airport, 22nd-busiest in Europe and the largest operational base for Ryanair, which is Europe's largest low-cost carrier and the world's largest international airline by number of international passengers.
+Located in Essex, Stansted is London's third-busiest airport and is the fourth-busiest airport in the United Kingdom, behind Gatwick, Heathrow and Manchester Airports.
+It is the 22nd-busiest airport in Europe and the largest operational base for Ryanair, which is Europe's largest low-cost carrier and the world's largest international airline by number of international passengers.
 Stansted serves more scheduled European destinations than any other airport in the UK, as well as some destinations further afield.
-It is the home of Air Harrods, operated by Harrods Aviation, allowing VIP aircraft to land there, such as Air Force One carrying the President of the United States, Barack Obama, in 2009 and also 2016, also President Donald Trump in 2017 and 2019.
+It is the home of Air Harrods, operated by Harrods Aviation,.
+Stansted is considered particularly suitable for use by VIPs, such as Air Force One carrying the President of the United States, Barack Obama, in 2009 and also 2016, also President Donald Trump in 2017, 2019 and 2025.

 Stansted Airport railway station is situated in the terminal building directly below the main concourse.
 Services to Central London are on the Stansted Express train to and from London Liverpool Street.
+The airport is also served by shuttle bus services to various London destinations.